 9. Soft pinks

-Use this colour to accent woodwork, window frames and door frames, or go all out with a block colour effect.
-‘Painting skirting boards and window frames to match the wall colour is also a simple but stylish touch for the living room.
+‘Painting skirting boards and window frames to match the wall color is also a simple but stylish touch for the living room.
 Not only does this create a contemporary, monochromatic look, but it is also an easy way of creating the illusion of bigger walls, making the room a whole appear more spacious,’ advises Judy Smith, Crown Colour Consultant.

 10. Raspberry pinks

-‘One colour we’ve been particularly drawn to as an accent shade is maroon,’ says Jody Hudson, stylist at Graham & Brown.
-‘It works especially well with taupe and beige for a cosy room.
-It’s a rich, heavy shade, so if you’re considering a horizontal colour-blocking effect, place the red at the bottom and a sandy beige shade up top.’
+‘One color we’ve been particularly drawn to as an accent shade is maroon,’ says Jody Hudson, stylist at Graham & Brown.
+‘It works especially well with taupe and beige for a cozy room.
+It’s a rich, heavy shade, so if you’re considering a horizontal color-blocking effect, place the red at the bottom and a sandy beige shade up top.’

 13. Earthy tones

-‘Natural colours are effortless, comforting colours,’ says interior designer Linda Barker.
+‘Natural colors are effortless, comforting colors,’ says interior designer Linda Barker.
 ‘These shades have a profoundly natural and calming influence.’

-Use these colours to create a restful backdrop, then weave in brighter colours; ‘Natural earthy colours are grounding but can often be bland so look at other colours to elevate the impact of a foundation colour.’
+Use these colors to create a restful backdrop, then weave in brighter colors as natural earthy colors are grounding but can often be bland so look at other colors to elevate the impact of a foundation color.

-White isn't technically a colour, but when it comes to living room paint colour ideas, we can't ignore a classic white.
+Yes, we know white isn't technically a color, but when it comes to living room color ideas, we can't ignore this classic shade.
 Crisp, fresh, light, airy, and timeless, you simply cannot go wrong with a warm or crisp white.

 15. Near black

-‘For something more impactful whilst remaining intimate, consider darker paint colours like Mid Azure, Puck or Obsidian Green,’ advises Ruth Mottershead, Creative Director Little Greene, ‘as they give a cosy and inviting feeling when painted on all four walls; they inspire quiet evenings, and look sumptuous when paired with dark woodwork.’
+‘For something more impactful whilst remaining intimate, consider darker paint colors,’ advises Ruth Mottershead, Creative Director Little Greene, ‘as they give a cozy and inviting feeling when painted on all four walls; they inspire quiet evenings, and look sumptuous when paired with dark woodwork.’